quansun98/GAUDI/README.md

 Note that this is just for code illustration purpose.
 Please do not fit PRS on the same samples that were used in model training.

+The computation time for GAUDI model applying is very short.
+Expected to finish in minutes.

 ## More information on GAUDI model output